apache/openwhisk/ansible/README.md

 # to use the API gateway
 ansible-playbook -i environments/<environment> apigateway.yml
-ansible-playbook -i environments/<environment> routemgmt.yml
 ```

 - You need to run `initdb.yml` **every time** you do a fresh deploy CouchDB to initialize the subjects database.
 - The `wipe.yml` playbook should be run on a fresh deployment only, otherwise actions and activations will be lost.
 - Run `postdeploy.yml` after deployment to install a catalog of useful packages.
-- To use the API Gateway, you'll need to run `apigateway.yml` and `routemgmt.yml`.
+- To use the API Gateway, you'll need to run `apigateway.yml`.
 - Use `ansible-playbook -i environments/<environment> openwhisk.yml` to avoid wiping the data store.
 This is useful to start OpenWhisk after restarting your Operating System.

 #### Limitation